bashup/events/README.md

 Sourcing `bashup.events` exposes one public function, `event`, that provides a variety of subcommands.
 All of the primary subcommands take an event name as their first argument.

-Event names are any sequence of alphanumeric or `_` characters.
-Invoking an event-taking subcommand of `event` with an invalid event name will return an exit code of 64 (EX_USAGE), and a message on stderr.
+Event names can be any string, but performance is best if you limit them to pure ASCII alphanumeric or `_` characters, as all other characters have to be encoded at the start of each event command.
+(And the larger the character set used, the slower the encoding process becomes.)

 #### event on